RaffaeleGalliera/mel-text-classification/README.md

 # A CNN that categorizes Math exercises
-Work in progress repository that implements Multi-Class Text Classification Using CNN (Convolutional Neural Network) made for a [Deep Learning university exam](http://www.unife.it/ing/lm.infoauto/deep-learning/scheda-insegnamento-1/en) using [PyTorch](https://github.com/pytorch/pytorch), [TorchText](https://github.com/pytorch/text) and Python 3.7.
+Work in progress repository that implements Multi-Class Text Classification Using CNN (Convolutional Neural Network) made for a [Deep Learning university exam](http://www.unife.it/ing/lm.infoauto/deep-learning/scheda-insegnamento-1/en) using [PyTorch](https://github.com/pytorch/pytorch) 1.3, [TorchText](https://github.com/pytorch/text) 0.5 and Python 3.7.
-It also integrates [TensorboardX](https://github.com/lanpa/tensorboardX) a module for visualization with Google’s tensorflow’s tensorboard for PyTorch, a web server to serve visualizations of the training progress of a neural network.
+It also integrates [TensorboardX](https://github.com/lanpa/tensorboardX) a module for visualization with Google’s tensorflow’s Tensorboard ( a web server to serve visualizations of the training progress of a neural network).
-TensorboardX is used in order to visualize embedding, PR and Loss/Accuracy curves.
+TensorboardX gives us the possibility to visualize embeddings, PR and Loss/Accuracy curves.

-I've started from [this awesome tutorial](https://github.com/bentrevett/pytorch-sentiment-analysis) that perfectly shows how to perform sentiment analysis with PyTorch.
+I've started this project following [this awesome tutorial](https://github.com/bentrevett/pytorch-sentiment-analysis) that perfectly shows how to perform sentiment analysis with PyTorch.

-The achievement of this particular application of a [convolutional neural network](https://arxiv.org/abs/1408.5882) (CNN) model to Text Classification is to being able to categorize 7 different classes of Italian Math/Calculus exercises, using a small, but balanced dataset.
+The achievement of this particular application of [convolutional neural networks](https://arxiv.org/abs/1408.5882) to Text Classification is to being able to categorize 7 different classes of Italian Math/Calculus exercises, using a small, but balanced dataset.
 For example, given a 4D optimization Calculus exercise to the input, the NN should be able to categorize that exercise as a 4D optimization problem.

+## Feats

+- Export datasets with a folder hierarchy (eg. test/label_1/point.txt) from txt to JSON files (with TEXT and LABEL as fields)
+- Import custom datasets
+- Train, evaluate and save model's state
+- Make a prediction from user's input
+- Print infos about dataset and model
+- Test NLPAug a library for Data Augmentation in NLP
+- Plot Accuracy, Loss and PR curves - TensorboardX
+- Visualize the embedding space projection - TensorboardX

 ## Getting Started

 To install PyTorch, see installation instructions on the [PyTorch website](pytorch.org).

-To install TorchText, Inquirer, TorchSummary and TensorboardX:
+Install TorchText, Inquirer, TorchSummary* and TensorboardX:

 ``` bash
 pip install inquirer